 If you understand the concept of a Collective System, you will understand that a building collects everything.
 Cleaning only removes the most obvious visual concerns.
 Sanitizing is a level above cleaning and does not create a germ-free, but germ-less, environment.

-Rather than discussing all that happens to make a building more or less toxic, let's look a the other process to assess the toxic or polluted building statue.
+Rather than discussing all that happens to make a building more or less toxic, let's look a the other process to assess the toxic or polluted building status.
 It is the staff and employees in the building.
 The Department of Labor and OSHA require that a building or company conduct a simple review of workers as a real-time indicator of building concern.

-In a building rated at a 40 on the scale, worker who are healthy will likely have no symptoms.
+In a building rated at a 40 on the scale, workers who are healthy will likely have no symptoms.
 That does not mean that the building is a good place to work.
 If we see 5% or 10% of workers with the well-known symptoms of a sick building, there is a good reason to go to the next step of building testing.

 We are told that about 30% of the population has some latent or actual health problems.
 The indoor air quality level will likely affect a percentage of workers.
-Using this metric, the 10% to 30% adverse results tells us that the problem is easily solved to lower those numbers.
-Any adverse results above 30% is a string indicator that there is a need for testing and proactive treatments.
+Using this metric, the 10% to 30% adverse results tell us that the problem is easily solved to lower those numbers.
+Any adverse results above 30% is a strong indicator that there is a need for testing and proactive treatments.